Frequently Asked Questions

 pcm.liquidsoap {

-In some cases you may need to read more about ALSA and define your own
+multiple outputs, resampling, etc.).
+In some cases you may need to

-Once you have created this device, you can use it in liquidsoap as follows:
+You can then use the device in liquidsoap as follows:

 autospawn = no